YomNom/25LiveREDO/README.md

 ![Screenshot 2024-11-19 164833](https://github.com/user-attachments/assets/b9a64272-eac3-4be6-9a8d-ba7cbbc8e8b3)

-Thus, we removed the starred searches and quicksearch components, especially events and organizations.
+Thus, we removed the starred searches and quick search components, especially events and organizations.
 Even resources is unnecessary because from what we found, they're equipment that's already located in the room and could be looked up when searching up a location.
-There's a lot of options in the search filters that confused people and many people avoid using it.
-Searching events is especially unnecessary considering people do not need to sign up for events.
+There are many options in the search filters that confuse people and many people avoid using it.
+Searching for events is especially unnecessary considering people do not need to sign up for events.
 We couldn't find anyone who used these features either.

 This led us to pushing the search and displaying the list of available rooms into one component.
 But for all the scattered and redundant features of the website, the most promising feature of the website is how immediate it is for the available rooms to show up when filling in the wanted time or/and date.
 From the start, we strongly wanted to be able demonstrate that in our redesign, and we did.

 ### Functionality

  Part 1 -- Current Availabilities section
-          For The current Availabilities section, the main purpose of this section is to clearly list out all available locations to reserve to the user, the section includes a filter that allows the user to filter by building's name and catagories. each row of the locations shows clearly the location, purpose. the top left of the section will show how many locations available accordings to what filter the user applies.
+          For The current Availabilities section, the main purpose of this section is to clearly list out all available locations to reserve to the user, the section includes a filter that allows the user to filter by building's name and categories. each row of the locations shows clearly the location, purpose. the top left of the section will show how many locations available accordings to what filter the user applies.
         <img width="1435" alt="Screen Shot 2024-11-19 at 4 26 14 PM" src="https://github.com/user-attachments/assets/a959d356-5f30-45ff-a494-bf67226a4d92">
         <img width="1374" alt="Screen Shot 2024-11-19 at 4 29 41 PM" src="https://github.com/user-attachments/assets/4d5bfc19-58f0-4871-9518-e3f5e90788c8">

         resources and max capacity of the respective room.
-Each room name is made to be clickable, once the user clicks on the name of a room, a popup will show all the details of the selected room, including a timeslot of when the room is available through a calender.
+Each room name is made to be clickable, once the user clicks on the name of a room, a popup will show all the details of the selected room, including a timeslot of when the room is available through a calendar.

         <img width="730" alt="Screen Shot 2024-11-19 at 4 31 18 PM" src="https://github.com/user-attachments/assets/0873f19d-6ad4-4cde-8e2b-f1c300f32236">
-       A Directions tab is also provided immediately below the calender, providing the user with the precise location of the room, allowing for better Navigation.
+       A Directions tab is also provided immediately below the calendar, providing the user with the precise location of the room, allowing for better Navigation.
         <img width="711" alt="Screen Shot 2024-11-19 at 4 31 53 PM" src="https://github.com/user-attachments/assets/a38cde65-5e63-45fd-aa3f-13e454e43727">

 ## Room Information Popup